sanjayamirthraj/eigengames/README.md

   - [Performance Monitoring](#performance-monitoring)
 - [Future Research Directions](#future-research-directions)

 ## Introduction

-This repo contains our implementation of a parallel transaction pool for EigenLayer's AVS.
-We're tackling Ethereum's limitation in traditional blockchain transaction processing, which currently forces transactions from the same account to be processed one after another in strict nonce order.
-Our parallel transaction algorithm and batching improves this by figuring out which transactions can be executed at the same time, while still making sure dependent transactions happen in the right order.

-We've managed to significantly boost performance and throughput by applying smart parallelization techniques, kind of like how multi-threaded processors work in modern computers.
-The best part is that our implementation maintains all of the security and consistency guarantees while making much better use of available resources.

-## Implementation Overview

 The system uses a state access batching algorithm to figure out which transactions can be processed simultaneously and which ones need to wait.
 It's similar to how web servers handle multiple requests concurrently while making sure related operations still happen in the right sequence.